 Create a photo book about your child going back to school.
 Print out EarlyVention’s downloadable “School Time” social story and then include photos of your child’s backpack, school building, teachers, etc. Staple the pages together and read it at least once a day before your child starts school.
 When school kicks off, ask the teacher for photos of your child’s therapist, aides and classmates to include in the provided story pages.

 Take time to review your child’s IEP document before school starts.
+Here is a helpful video on IEPs by a parent advocate.
 Look at his/her goals and objectives.
 Are they still meaningful and achievable goals?
 Review how many minutes of therapy your child will receive, as well as the location for therapy (e.g. will it take place in the classroom, a resource room, the hallway, are the therapy minutes split into more than one location?).
 Does your child have a behavior plan?
 Do you understand it?
 If you don’t know the answers to any of these questions, schedule a time to meet with your child’s teacher or case manager.
 To be the best advocate for your child, you must understand his/her IEP – this document will greatly impact your child’s daily school life.

-Looking to further understand your rights as a parent of a child with special needs?
-Check out these FREE local workshops dedicated to help you navigate through your child’s educational journey.
+Looking to further understand your IEP rights as a parent of a child with special needs?
+Check out this article.

 We'd love to hear from you!
 Email us at email@example.com to ask questions or share your thoughts about this post.